 Steve Fletcher is the Managing Director of the Automotive Recyclers of Canada (ARC) association, an umbrella group of seven recycling associations representing 400 auto recyclers.
 He is also Executive Director of the Ontario Automotive Recyclers Association (OARA), a 180 member industry association.
 He has been active in the auto recycling industry since 1992.

-Steve has spearheaded several programs that have been very beneficial to the auto recycling industry, including the development and implementation of the Canadian Automotive Recyclers’ Environmental Code; auto recyclers’ involvement with the National Scrappage program called Retire Your Ride; vehicle take-back and retirement programs with three Canadian auto manufacturers; the development of the Green Recycled Parts marketing brand; and the startup of the Canadian Auto Recyclers magazine, which is now in its tenth year of production.
+Steve has spearheaded several programs that have been very beneficial to the auto recycling industry, including the development and implementation of the Canadian Automotive Recyclers’ Environmental Code; auto recyclers’ involvement with the National Scrappage program called Retire Your Ride; vehicle take-back and retirement programs with three Canadian auto manufacturers; the development of the Green Recycled Parts marketing brand; and the startup of the Canadian Auto Recyclers magazine, which is now in its twelfth year of production.

 He currently represents ARC on the Switch Out Advisory Committee with the Canadian Vehicle Manufacturers Association (CVMA), the Canadian Steel Producers Association, and the Canadian Association of Recycling Industries.
 He also leads a coalition with the CVMA and the Global Automakers of Canada to work with the Canadian Council of Ministers of the Environment on the review of Canada’s regulations relating to the auto recycling sector.

-Steve has a Bachelor of Science degree from the University of Waterloo (1981), and a Masters in Business Administration (1984) from the University of Western Ontario.
+Steve has a Bachelor of Science degree from the University of Waterloo (1981), and a Masters in Business Administration (1984) from The University of Western Ontario.
 He resides in London Ontario with his wife Gail, and children Benjamin and Iris.

 steve <at> autorecyclers <dot> ca